Genealogy in Bellosguardo

 S. MICHELE ARCANGELO – P.zza XX Settembre

-For our experience, if you plan to come here to visit Bellosguardo, we always suggest to start the research months before the arrival.
+From our experience, if you plan to visit Bellosguardo we always recommend starting the research months before your arrival.
+This way you avoid spending your holidays in offices or churches dealing with bureaucracy.

 I have a dilemna.
 My grandmother was born in 1889.
 I found a marriage for her parents in 1905 (civil registry).
 Handwritten on the bottom of this marriage document was written that there were three children born prior to this marriage, my grandmother was one of them as you can see by the date I gave for her birth.
 Also on this document my grandmother’s last name was that of her mother.
 The second born had a surname given to him and the last born had the surname of the groom.
 However from what Italian I could translate it appears that the groom admitted he was the father of the three.
 I think.